-Claims for reimbursement of expenditures made for the purchase of authorized supplies, stenographic and typewriting expenses not exceeding $10 or similar charges incidental to travel must be supported by an itemized receipt.
+Claims for reimbursement of expenditures made for the purchase of authorized supplies not exceeding $10 or similar charges incidental to travel must be supported by an itemized receipt.
 New York State sales taxes will not be reimbursed on these items.
-Sales tax exempt forms are available in the Accounting Office (518-442-3195/[email protected]).
+Sales tax exempt forms are available by calling or emailing the Accounting Office (518-442-3195/[email protected]).

 - Non-reimbursable expenses - laundry, valet service, theater and banquet tickets, and entertainment and alcohol are considered personal items and will not be reimbursed.